youzan/vant/src/dropdown-menu/README.md

 ### Custom Active Color

-Use `active-color` prop to custom active color of the title and options
+Use `active-color` prop to custom active color of the title and options.

 ```html
 <van-dropdown-menu active-color="#1989fa">